The Silence Was a Choice

 Maybe because they’re afraid of what it says about them.

-I’m still learning how to support other people’s intensive healing.
 I’m also still figuring out how to be what they need without losing who I am.

 But I’ve stopped waiting for things to get back to “normal.”
 This is normal now.

-Something I don’t talk about often, but I was there from the start, as far as the ones we care for now.
+Something I don’t talk about often, but I was there from the start, as far as the young ones we care for now.
 I cared, and I was there.

 I wasn't looking to take over.
 I just wanted to be accepted, to be part of a family I never truly felt welcomed by, save for the precious few whose relationships I cherish deeply.

-But when everything changed and they came to live with us, that quiet presence became something more.
-Now we have routines, inside jokes, and the bond you only build in the trenches together.
-They gave me an affectionate nickname, and it says more than anything else ever could.
+But when everything changed when they came to live with us, and now we have routines, inside jokes, and the bond you only build in the trenches together.

 Watching these kids start to trust, to laugh, to reach for us when they don’t have to feels like more than just validation.
-It feels like redemption we didn't even know we were fighting for.

 But no matter how hard it’s been, we decided long ago they wouldn’t become another statistic.
 Not on our watch.